Mukul-conf/K8s/k8s-fundamentals-lab.md

 ## 🛠️ What You'll Need

 - A computer with internet
-- Minikube installed (think of it as your personal Kubernetes playground)
+- Minikube installed (think of it as your personal Kubernetes playground)    curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/darwin/arm64/kubectl"

 - kubectl installed (this is your magic wand to talk to Kubernetes)
 - A text editor (like Notepad, but fancier)